How to Reduce Waste?: 23 Tips for Our Daily Lives

 When ordering takeout, you can opt out of disposable utensils and use what you have at home.

-Your morning drive-thru coffee is a must on some days.
+Some days, your morning drive-thru coffee is a must.
 However, remember that disposable coffee cups are not recyclable due to the coating inside them.

 You can try making coffee at home.
 It will save you money and reduce waste.
 But when buying that cup of joe, take your coffee mug along.
 You’ll have to go inside and hand it to the barista, but the extra step will ensure you’re not contributing to landfill waste.